Tips for Avoiding Caregiver Burnout

 While caring for an older family member can be one of the most rewarding experiences of a lifetime, it can also be stressful.This is especially likely if the older adult has dementia or needs around-the-clock care.
 Most family caregivers are spouses or children.They may have age-related health problems of their own, or they may have small children to care for, or work outside the home, or all of these.
 Sometimes, providing care for an older person can lead to “caregiver burnout.”

 To avoid caregiver burnout, it’s important to get help before caregiving becomes overwhelming.
-If you’re caring for an older loved one, the AGS Foundation for Health in Aging suggests that you:
+If you’re caring for an older loved one, the American Geriatrics Society Health in Aging Foundation suggests that you:

 Help your loved one help himself or herself.
 Doing something as simple as putting a no-slip seat in the shower or bath; installing “grab bars” in the bathroom and near the bed; moving things to lower shelves; or getting easy-grip can openers and other utensils can make it possible for an older person to keep doing certain things independently.